 Testing and maintenance of fire safety equipment

-Your fire safety equipment, including detection and warning systems, sprinklers, emergency lighting and extinguishers need to remain in good working order and should be regularly tested and maintained as normal.
+Your fire safety equipment, including fire detection and warning systems, sprinklers, emergency lighting and extinguishers need to remain in good working order and should be regularly tested and maintained as normal.

-With the reduction in staff numbers you should consider if the detection and warning system in place is adequate to warn relevant people of fire.
+With the reduction in staff numbers you should consider if the fire detection and warning system in place is adequate to warn relevant people of fire.

-Changes in fire safety measures
+Maintaining fire safety measures

 Any changes in risk identified during your fire risk assessment review should be communicated to all employees, and where measures are put in place necessary training should be provided.